recallmenot/VSTGUI_COpenGLView_example/README.md

 Note: since Apples deprecation of their own OpenGL library to enforce adoption of Metal, development on the COpenGLView has ceased.
 It has been implemented for Windows, mac os and iOS.

-Created with the [generous help](https://forums.steinberg.net/t/vstgui4-and-pure-opengl-editor/201982/10) of @arne_scheffler.
+Created with the [generous help](https://forums.steinberg.net/t/vstgui4-and-pure-opengl-editor/201982/10) of @scheffle.

 It is a nice addition to the [tutorial on subclassing views to create your own](https://steinbergmedia.github.io/vst3_doc/vstgui/html/create_your_own_view.html).